THE KAVLI FOUNDATION

-The Kavli Foundation, based in Oxnard, California, is dedicated to the goals of advancing science for the benefit of humanity and promoting increased public understanding and support for scientists and their work.
+The Kavli Foundation, based in Los Angeles, California, is dedicated to advancing science for the benefit of humanity, promoting public understanding of scientific research and supporting scientists and their work.

-The Foundation's mission is implemented through an international program of research institutes, professorships, and symposia in the fields of astrophysics, nanoscience, neuroscience, and theoretical physics, as well as prizes in the fields of astrophysics, nanoscience, and neuroscience.
+The foundation’s mission is implemented through an international program of research institutes, initiatives and symposia in the fields of astrophysics, nanoscience, neuroscience, and theoretical physics, as well as the Kavli Prize and a program in public engagement with science.

 The Kavli Foundation was established in December 2000 by Fred Kavli (1927-2013), a Norwegian-American.
 Fred Kavli was a physicist, entrepreneur, and philanthropist dedicated to supporting research and education for the long-term benefit of humankind.